ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 ## Spell Checking Demo

-See the {@linksdk spellchecker working "Proofreading, Spelling and Grammar Checking" sample} that showcases all three official spell and grammar checking solutions.
+See the {@linkexample spellchecker working "Proofreading, Spelling and Grammar Checking" sample} that showcases all three official spell and grammar checking solutions.